cloudfoundry/java-buildpack/docs/container-java_main.md

 ## Configuration
 For general information on configuring the buildpack, refer to [Configuration and Extension][].

-The container can be configured by creating or modifying the `config/java_main.yml` file.
+The container can be configured by creating or modifying the `config/java_main.yml` file in the buildpack fork.

 | Name | Description
 | ---- | -----------